-USBE has not yet determined how it will use the funds it reserves under section 2001(f)(1) of the ARP Act to address the academic impact of lost instructional time.
-Student performance data from this school year, available in late fall, will be used to determine the academic impact of lost instructional time.
-These data will inform the selection of evidence-based interventions to address that impact.
+After a study of this information, USBE will use the funds it reserves under section 2001(f)(1) of the ARP Act to address the academic impact of lost instructional time.

 USBE will utilize evidence-based practices meeting Every Student Succeeds Act (ESSA) criteria for evidence-based interventions listed below.
 Specifically, "evidence-based," when used with respect to a State, LEA, or school activity, means an activity, strategy, or intervention that demonstrates a statistically significant effect on improving student outcomes or other relevant outcomes based on -